zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-layers-instances.rst

 rerun the tests.
 This demonstrates that the most specific layer is used.
-It also shows the behavior of nested layers - because TopLayer extends BaseLayer, both the BaseLayer and TopLayer environments are setup when the TestSpecifyingNoLayer tests are run.
+It also shows the behavior of nested layers - because TopLayer extends BaseLayer, both the BaseLayer and TopLayer environments are set up when the TestSpecifyingNoLayer tests are run.

 >>> TestSpecifyingNoLayer.layer = TopLayer
 >>> runner = Runner(options=fresh_options(), args=[], found_suites=[umbrella_suite])